-₽RE-REQUISITES:
+PRE-REQUISITES:

-- PowerShell 5.1 and later are supported. - Minimum requirements: EXO v3 installed on machine where module is located. - PowerShell command: Install-Module ExchangeOnlineManagement on machine where module is located. - A self-signed certificate can be used.
-Certificates issued with SHA 1 or SHA 2 can also be used.
-Azure permits only .cer, .pem and .crt public keys.
-For more about Azure requirements for certificates, click here.
-View this section and this page for more information. - 1.
+- PowerShell 5.1 and later are supported. - Minimum requirements: EXO 2.0.4 installed on machine where module is located. - PowerShell command: Install-Module ExchangeOnlineManagement on machine where module is located. - A self-signed certificate can be used.
+View this section for more information.
+Certificates issued with SHA 1 or SHA 2 can also be used. - 1.
 Install the certificate into the Personal and Trusted Root Certification Authorities folder stores on a virtual machine where the Office 365 module is running.

 - 2. Open the Azure Active Directory portal, and go to Active Directory. - 3.
 Select App registrations, then New registration. - 4.
 Give the application a name, and select Accounts in this organizational directory only. - 5.
 Set Redirect URI to Web, and leave the URL blank.
 Then click Register. - 6.
 Next, we need to configure the Application permissions.
-Select API Permissions.
+Select API Permissions. - 7.
+User Read should appear as default.
+Click Add a permissions, and locate Office 365 Exchange Online from the APIs my organization uses tab.

-- 7. User Read should appear as default.
-Click Add a permissions, and locate Office 365 Exchange Online from the APIs my organization uses tab. - 8.
-Select Application permissions.
-In the next screen, expand Exchange, and check full\access\as\app and Exchange.ManageAsApp.
+- 8. Select Application permissions.
+In the next screen, expand Exchange, and check full_access_as_app and Exchange.ManageAsApp.
 Then click Add permissions. - 9.
 Now we need to grant administration consent.
 Click Grant admin consent for <tenant>.
-When this is completed, the Status column for full\access\as\app and Exchange.ManageAsApp permissions should read Granted for <tenant>.
+When this is completed, the Status column for full_access_as_app and Exchange.ManageAsApp permissions should read Granted for <tenant>.